-For the first time on the FAAM BAe-146 all size resolved particle measurements were made with high temporal resolution (\geq 10 Hz) allowing correlation with vertical wind speed and measurements of the eddy covariance particle fluxes.
+For the first time on the FAAM BAe-146, all size-resolved particle measurements were made with high temporal resolution (\geq 10 Hz) allowing their correlation with the vertical wind speed, and therefore permitting measurements of the eddy covariance particle flux.
 This technique has been previously employed to derive heat, momentum and moisture fluxes from FAAM BAe-146 data (Petersen and Renfrew, 2009).
-During Fennec we have been able to resolve particle flux both in terms of eddy length scales and particle diameter.
-During flights b600, b601 and b602 upward particle fluxes were observed associated with synoptic scale wind in Algeria and northern Mali.
-Upward particle fluxes were also observed during flight b604 again associated with synoptic scale winds in this area.
-In general it has been found that particles above 10 μ m diameter dominate the mass flux and in some cases particles above 100 μ m diameter make a significant contribution.
+During Fennec we were able to resolve particle flux both in terms of eddy length scales and particle diameter.
+During flights b600, b601 and b602, upward particle fluxes were observed associated with synoptic-scale winds in Algeria and northern Mali.
+Upward particle fluxes were also observed during flight b604 again associated with synoptic-scale winds in this area.
+In general it has been found that particles above $10 \,\mu\text{m}$ diameter dominate the mass flux and in some cases particles above $100 \,\mu\text{m}$ diameter make a significant contribution.
 Full details are provided in Rosenberg et al. (2014).

-4.1.2 Chemical Composition
+4.1.2 Chemical composition

 To date, information on the mineralogical composition of coarse mineral dust can only be obtained by post-field analysis of filter samples.
-The mineralogical composition is a fundamental property determining the impacts on mineral dust on climate.
-It controls the complex refractive index, determining the radiation interactions in the shortwave and longwave spectrum (relevant to the direct radiative effect), the water uptake capability, determining the cloud and ice nuclei activation efficiency (relevant to the indirect radiative effect), the solubility in water, controlling the capability of deposited mineral dust to be assimilated by the marine phytoplankton, and the surface reactivity relevant to interactions with the gas phase (Formenti et al., 2011a; Scheuvens et al., 2013).
+Mineralogical composition is a fundamental property for determining the impacts of mineral dust on climate.
+Mineralogical composition controls the complex refractive index, determining the radiation interactions in the shortwave and longwave spectrum (relevant to the direct radiative effect); the water uptake capability, determining the cloud and ice nuclei activation efficiency (relevant to the indirect radiative effect); the solubility in water, controlling the capability of deposited mineral dust to be assimilated by the marine phytoplankton; and the surface reactivity relevant to interactions with the gas phase (Formenti et al., 2011a; Scheuvens et al., 2013).

 The mineralogical composition of mineral dust is obtained by X-ray diffraction (XRD) (Caquineau et al., 2002).
 Nonetheless, this technique is not always applicable to aircraft samples because of limited sampling times yielding light loadings which are incompatible with the detection limits of this analytical technique.
 Typically, about 800 μg of total dust mass are needed for analysis (Caquineau et al., 1997).
-As an order of magnitude, this requires at least 1 hour sampling at high volume (~50 L min-1) for low to moderate atmospheric concentrations (< 200 μg m-3) and at least half an hour for concentrations of the order of 200 μg m-3 and above.
+For this order of magnitude, at least 1 h sampling at high volume is required ($\sim 50 \text{ Lmin}^{-1}$) for low to moderate atmospheric concentrations ($< 200 \text{ μg m}^{-3}$) and at least half an hour for concentrations of the order of 200 μg m-3 and above.

-Alternatively, useful indications on the mineralogical composition of mineral dust can be obtained by examining the concentrations of typical trace elements such as Al, Si, Fe, Ti, Ca, K, Mg, Na, which can be obtained by X-ray fluorescence techniques which have typical detection limits of 10 μ g or less across a filter sample (Formenti et al., 2011b).
+Alternatively, useful indications on the mineralogical composition of mineral dust can be obtained by examining the concentrations of typical trace elements such as Al, Si, Fe, Ti, Ca, K, Mg and Na, which can be obtained by X-ray fluorescence techniques which have typical detection limits of 10 μg or less across a filter sample (Formenti et al., 2011b).
 In particular, the inter-elemental ratios provide indications of the origin of mineral dust.
-Typically, Al is used as a unique tracer as alumino-silicates dominate the dust mass.
-However, the Fe/Ca ratio has also proven useful to trace the origin of the dust plumes (Kandler et al., 2007; Formenti et al., 2011a; Scheuvens et al., 2013; Formenti et al., 2014).
+Typically, Al is used as a unique tracer as aluminosilicates dominate the dust mass.
+However, the Fe / Ca ratio has also proven useful for tracing the origin of the dust plumes (Kandler et al., 2007; Formenti et al., 2011a, 2014; Scheuvens et al., 2013).

-Ninety-three samples are available in total from the Fennec 2011 and 2012 campaigns from the BAe146 (fifty-five and thirty-eight for each field phase, respectively).
-Samples have been collected in the Saharan boundary layer at altitudes ranging between 350 and 2700 m asl.
-The total dust concentrations, estimated as the sum of oxides of Na, Mg, Al, Si, K, Ca, P, Fe, and Ti, varied between 22 to 4012 μ g m-3.
+Ninety-three samples are available in total from the Fennec 2011 and 2012 campaigns from the BAe146 (55 and 38 for each field phase, respectively).
+Samples were collected in the Saharan boundary layer at altitudes ranging between 350 and 2700 m a.s.l.
+The total dust concentrations, estimated as the sum of oxides of Na, Mg, Al, Si, K, Ca, P, Fe, and Ti, varied between 22 and 4012 μ g m-3.